Ministry of Labour and Employment (India)

 The Ministry of Labour & Employment is one of the oldest and most important Ministries of the Government of India.
-This is an India's federal ministry which is responsible for enforcement of labour laws in general and legislations related to a worker’s social security.
+This is an India's federal ministry which is responsible for enforcement of labour laws in general and legislations related to a worker's social security.
 The Ministry aims to create a healthy work environment for higher production and productivity and to develop and coordinate vocational skill training and employment.
 However, Skill Development responsibilities, such as Industrial Training and Apprenticeship responsibilities were transferred to the Ministry of Skill Development and Entrepreneurship from 9 November 2014.
 The Ministry launched the National Career Service portal on 20 July 2015 to help bridge the gap between job providers and job seekers.
+Jagjivan Ram was the first Labour Minister of independent India, serving in Prime Minister Jawaharlal Nehru's cabinet from 1947 to 1952.

 Role and Working

 Functions

 The thrust areas of the ministry are: